jcamp-code/tailwindcss-plugin-icons/README.md

 This plugin is heaviliy inspired by and based on the work of [UnoCSS Icons Preset](https://github.com/unocss/unocss/tree/main/packages/preset-icons) created by [Anthony Fu](https://github.com/antfu)

 It is also based on some ideas by [InfiniteXyy](https://github.com/InfiniteXyy) and their work at [tailwindcss-iconify](https://github.com/InfiniteXyy/tailwindcss-iconify).
-In particular, their idea for spawning a node process to allow async code to work.
+In particular, their idea for spawning a node process to allow async code to work in Tailwinds sync plugin system.

 ## License